BollineniRohith123/talent-spark-recruit/Presentstatus.md

    - Implementing role-based access control at the API level
    - Setting up secure session management

-3. **AI Implementation**
+3. **SmartMatch Implementation**
-   - Implementing AI-powered resume parsing and matching
+   - Implementing SmartMatch-powered resume parsing and matching
-   - Integrating with Ultravox for voice-based screening
+   - Integrating with TalentPulse for voice-based screening
    - Setting up RAG for semantic matching of resumes to job descriptions

 4. **Notification System**